1Wine is a mocker, beer is a loudmouth, and everyone who goes astray by them is not wise.

 23Unequal weights are an abomination to Yahweh, and deceitful scales are not good.

-24The steps of a man come from Yahweh; how then can a man discern his road?
+24The person’s steps are directed by Yahweh; how then can a person understand his road?

 25It is a snare for a person to carelessly declare, “It is holy!” and then to inquire about it after making his vows.

-26A wise king scatters the wicked, then he rolls the threshing wheel over them again and again.
+26A wise king separates out the wicked, and he rolls the threshing wheel over them again and again.

-27The breath of a person is the lamp of Yahweh, searching out all the chambers of the body.
+27The breath of a person is the lamp of Yahweh, searching out his innermost being.

 28Covenant faithfulness and truth guard the king, yes, with covenant faithfulness, God supports the king’s throne.

-29Strength is the splendor of young men, and gray hair is the honor of old men.
+29Strength is the splendor of young men, and gray hair is the majesty of old men.

-30Blows that wound cleanse away evil, and wounds cleanse the chambers of the body.
+30Blows that wound cleanse away evil, and beatings cleanse the innermost parts of the body.